Andrew-Wyn/galois_field_generator/README.md

 # galois_field_generator
 A program that create, from a field with a cardinality some p and from a polinomy irreducible over such field p,  a Galois_Field with cardinality p^n(degree of that polinomy)

+# features

+* make a finite field with cardinality p^n
+* show additive and moltiplicative matrix of the field
+* given a polinomy calculate his irreducibility
+* given a polinomy calculate his additive degree
+* given a polinomy calculate his moltiplicative degree
-added calculator for splitting field given a polinomy over Zp (finite field of cardinality p)
+* given a polinomy calculate his splitting field over like a normal extension of the Zp finite field

-TODO:
-* optimize function that return division quotient between two polinomies

 # usage

-gcc finitefield -lm
+* gcc finitefield -lm